Fleur the Lys on La Digue Island is a good quality accommodation...

 Food & drink

+However, it's possible to arrange for a light tropical breakfast to be delivered to your bungalow in the morning.
 Served outside each room on the veranda or at the kitchen table, it usually includes a seasonal fruit selection, juice, tea/coffee and toast.
+Breakfast can be booked and paid for in advance, or arranged and paid for locally.

-Alternatively, there are a few hotel and local restaurants within easy cycling or walking distance.
+There are also a few hotel and local restaurants within easy cycling or walking distance should you not feel like cooking.

 Dining style: Individual Tables